st-matskevich/audio-guide-bot/README.md

     - If you want to reduce the cost of the instance:
       - You can implement [instance scheduler](https://cloud.google.com/blog/topics/developers-practitioners/lower-development-costs-schedule-cloud-sql-instances-start-and-stop)
       - You can set "Zonal availability" to "Single zone" instead of "Multiple zones (Highly available)"
-      - You can set machine configuration to the minimal one (1 shared vCPU, 0.614 GB RAM)
+      - You can set the machine configuration to the minimal one (1 shared vCPU, 0.614 GB RAM)
-      - You can set storage type to HDD
+      - You can set the storage type to HDD
       - You can reduce storage size to 10 GB
 0. Copy Cloud SQL instance connection name, which can be found on the Overview page for your instance, and save it to `GCP_SQL_INSTANCE_CONNECTION_NAME` GitHub variable
 0. [Create a user](https://cloud.google.com/sql/docs/postgres/create-manage-users#creating) for your Cloud SQL instance